postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 * In **Collections** on the left, select the collection and open the __Info__ using the button on the right.
 Click **Create mock server**.
 * Give your mock a name, leaving the default version selected, and the delay option unchecked.
 Click **Create Mock Server**.
 * Copy the mock URL and go back into your request.
 Replace the base part of the URL with the mock server URL (everything before the path e.g. up to `/customers`).
-* Click **Send**, Postman should return the example response you saved for the request, this time from the mock server.
+* Click **Send**—Postman should return the example response you saved for the request, this time from the mock server.
 * Open the example again and alter the mock response JSON, then save it and send the request again—you will see your edited mock response.

 ## Contents